Pipeline lifecycle

 The storage status shows whether storage is provisioned, being cleared, or already cleared.

-Deprovisioning is triggered with the /clear
+Deprovisioning is triggered with the /clear endpoint, but only when resources are Stopped.

 While clearing, the pipeline cannot be started.

 There is no "desired" storage status.
-Calling /clear
+Calling /clear sets the status to Clearing and

 returns immediately.
 The actual cleanup runs asynchronously, and once finished the status

-becomes Cleared
+becomes Cleared.

 Relevant API fields: